NetworkCommons/sig0namectl/hugo-gh/content/about/index.md

 sig0namectl web browser applications provide easy-to-use way to discover, browse and access local network services and resources.

-Browser applications can also assist in claiming a new subdomain key which unlocks the ability to add and publish a set of new local resources and services to contribute to local communities.
+Browser applications can also assist in claiming a new domain key which unlocks the ability to add and publish a set of new local resources and services to contribute to local communities.

 Web browser applications offer the ability to:
 - browse & access up-to-date local community services and resources;